 - Clean the Cooling Fans.
 Remove any debris like dried leaves, dust, dirt, or cobwebs that have accumulated to keep the pump cool.

-- There may be a problem if you see water dripping from your water pump or other sections of the device.
+- There may be a problem if you see water dripping from the pump or other sections of the device.
 If you don’t have time to figure out the reason and solution, contact a professional.

-You’re ready to make a final choice of a water pump customized for your needs and expectations now that you’ve learned the fundamentals and what features to look for in the best products.
+You’re ready to make a final choice of a water pump customized for your needs and expectations now that you’ve learned the fundamentals and what features to look for in the finest products.

 Ans: Before choosing a water pump, it’s advisable to know four things: The total head or pressure it must operate against, the intended flow rate, the suction lift, and the water properties.